 Series 3: Hungary: Subject Matter

 The Aged series documents the provision of aid to the aged population of Hungary.
 MIOK operated three homes for the aged and a holiday home on the shores of Lake Balaton, in addition to a day care program for the elderly that opened in 1981.
 JDC also contributed to the Orthodox community’s nursing facility.
 The bulk of the material, however, is on the Brookdale Study and the Jewish Hospital in Budapest.
 The Brookdale Study was conducted in 1987 by a team from the JDC-Brookdale Institute for Adult Human Development in Israel which reviewed the needs of the Hungarian Jewish elderly.
 Based on their recommendations, JDC began working with the community in 1988 to develop a small-scale home care service.
 Funds were also allocated to renovate the Alma Home for the Aged and for the construction of a new wing for the Jewish Hospital.
 The Cultural and Religious series reflects the attempts made to maintain Jewish religious life in Hungary.
-JDC provided the Hungarian Jewish community with religious supplies, and supported the hiring of a Rabbi and a shochet (ritual slaughterer) for the Orthodox Jewish community.
+JDC provided the Hungarian Jewish community with religious supplies, supported the hiring of a Rabbi and a shochet (ritual slaughterer) for the Orthodox Jewish community, and participated in the restoration of the Szeged Synagogue (see also HU.35, item ID 1088770).
 The Religious Supplies file details the religious supplies sent to Hungary, including 5,000 siddurim (prayer books), knives for kosher slaughtering, and yarmulkes.

 The Education series includes correspondence and reports on JDC’s educational policies as well as its educational initiatives in Hungary, including the provision of educational supplies for the Anne Frank Gymnasium and the hiring of a teacher for the Rabbinical Seminary and one of the community’s Talmud Torahs.
 The Relief and Welfare series contains material on KSB’s cash assistance program.
 Most of the recipients were elderly pensioners who, because of the Holocaust, did not work long enough to qualify for adequate pensions.
 KSB also maintained a clothing department in order to provide clients with warm clothing and shoes, which is documented in the Relief Supplies file.
 The Kosher Kitchens file details the construction of a new kitchen in Budapest, to which JDC contributed, which opened in September 1981 to replace one that was in a state of advanced deterioration.
 Operated by MIOK, the kitchen provided approximately 250,000 meals each year to the elderly.
 The Summer Camp series documents the search for a new campsite that would help to expand JDC’s sleepaway camp program at Lake Balaton.
 In 1985, the camp hosted 27 children from the provinces and Budapest.
 By 1988, 400 children participated in a four-week summer sleepaway camp.
 JDC negotiated to buy this new campsite in coordination with the Lauder Foundation.